bencao/vim_in_docker/README.md

 # vim_in_docker

-A personal flavored vim run in a Docker container, it is a super fit for those virtual machines/servers have docker installed.
+A customized vim run in a Docker container, it could be run in MacOS, Linux with docker installed.

 ## Installation